FreeTubeApp/yt-channel-info/README.md

  // Response object
  {
-   relatedChannels: Array[Object],
+   items: Array[Object],
-   relatedChannelsContinuation: String // Will return null if no more results can be found.
-Used with getRelatedChannelsMore()
+   continuation: String // Will return null if no more results can be found.
+Used with getRelatedChannelsMore() }
- }
  ```